segmentio/segment-docs/src/connections/destinations/catalog/adwords-remarketing-lists/index.md

 > **Note**: Google Ads can take 24+ hours to fully process initial audience uploads before they can be used for a campaign.
 If the audience is still processing, the list status appears as “Populating”.

 ## Consent mode
 [Consent mode](https://support.google.com/analytics/answer/9976101?hl=en){:target="_blank"} is a feature provided by Google in the context of its products, particularly the Gtag library and Google Analytics.
-As of March 6, 2024, Google announced that consent mode must be functioning for European Economic Area (EEA) users, otherwise data from EEA users won't process.
+As of March 6, 2024, Google announced that consent mode must function for European Economic Area (EEA) users, otherwise data from EEA users won't process.

 Consent mode in the Gtag library and Google Analytics is designed to help website owners comply with privacy regulations, such as the General Data Protection Regulation (GDPR) in the European Union.
 It allows website owners to adjust how these tools use and collect data based on user consent.